runcitadel/blog/posts/one-year-of-citadel/index.md

 Today marks the one year anniversary of Citadel.

-One year ago, [I decided to leave Umbrel](https://twitter.com/AaronDewes/status/1409951211017625600) and focus on a FOSS node project.
+One year ago, [I decided to leave Umbrel](https://twitter.com/AaronDewes/status/1409951211017625600) with the goal of building an alternative that is open, free and eas-to-use.
 At that time, Citadel did not even have a name yet.

 I knew that I couldn't built such a project alone.
 Luckily, [Erik](https://twitter.com/uxerik_) joined the Citadel team early on, and built [our website](https://runcitadel.space) and also is helping a lot with designing the new dashboard.